-Couple accused of torture after their children found chained
+Shackled and emaciated, children of torture suspects are freed

 One neighbor said the kids appeared "very pale-skinned, almost like they'd never seen the sun."

-Their grandmother, said the entire family would go on vacation together and had yearly passes to Disneyland.
+Their grandmother said the entire family would go on vacation together and had yearly passes to Disneyland.

 "This is a highly respectable family," Betty Turpin said.

-Note: CORRECTION: This story has been updated to give the correct spelling of Northrop Grumman.